Philippe Rahm: Academic experience

+Since 2023, Philippe is Dean’s Visiting Associate Professor at GSAPP, Columbia University in the City of New York.
+He is a tenured teacher for architectural design and theory at the ENSAV, national school of architecture of Versailles in France and at the HEAD-Genève.

 Awards

 In 2011, Rahm won the international competition with mosbach paysagistes for the Jade Eco Park, a 70 hectares park in Taichung, Taiwan, which opened to the public in December 2020.
 In 2019, together with OMA, he won the urban planning competition for Farini (44 hectares) and San Cristoforo (15 hectares) in Milan.